KenzieAcademy/klack/README.md

     node app

 ## Step five
-Connect to http://**your.IP.address.here**:3000/ from your web browser AMD from your friends and neighbors browsers!
+Connect to http://**your.IP.address.here**:3000/ from your web browser AND from your friends and neighbors browsers!
 This is a multiuser messaging app, the more the merrier.
 Enter a nickname at the prompt upon loading the page.